-As far as coconut oils made specifically for cosmetic, topical, hair, and massage use, Molivera Organics is the king.
+As far as coconut oils made specifically for cosmetic, topical, hair, and massage use, Handcraft Blends is a solid choice.
 It’s fractionated, meaning it’s been subjected to a distillation process to remove the heavier triglycerides that lower the melting point.

-Beyond this, though, it’s 100% pure (though not certified organic) coconut oil.
-The bottle is an amber UV-resistant pump-top bottle which helps dispense the liquid coconut oil.
+Beyond this, the bottle is an amber UV-resistant pump-top bottle which helps dispense the liquid coconut oil.
 Remember, because it’s fractionated, it will stay liquid to lower temperatures than an unprocessed coconut oil.
-This pump top trick wouldn’t work with unfractionated coconut oils.

 10. Crisco Organic Coconut Oil

 Yes, believe it or not, Crisco–purveyor of bottled trans fat for decades–has jumped on the coconut oil bandwagon and offers a line of coconut oil jars.
 And yes, just like the top brands, their coconut oil is cold pressed, 100% pure, and even certified organic.
 All in all, it’s not a bad product.